bubanjan/real-estate-solution/README.md

 C# ASP.NET Core Web API + Entity Framework Core + SQLite (will later be migrated to SQL Server)
 Authorization via JWT + HttpOnly Cookies

 - This is the backend part of a full-stack real estate application.
-Frontend is in same solution, in separate folder.
+It includes unit and integration tests to ensure robustness and reliability.
+The frontend is in the same solution, in a separate folder.

 ---